ADVRHumanoids/nicla_vision_ros/README.md

 - **Imu** streams on:
     - `/nicla/imu`

-The user can choose if this package should receive the sensors data by UDP or TCP socket connection, providing just an ip address.
-Moreover, the user can decide which sensor to stream within the ROS environment.
+The user can easily configure this package, by launch parameters, to receive sensors data via either UDP or TCP socket connections, specifying also the socket IP address.
+Moreover, the user can decide which sensor to be streamed within the ROS environment.
-In this repository you can find the Python code optimised for receiving the data by the board, and subsequently publishing them through ROS topics.
+In this repository you can find the Python code optimised for receiving the data by the board, and subsequently publishing it through ROS topics.

 ## Table of Contents
 1. [Installation](#installation)